Robinpig/Note/docs/CS/DB/MySQL/undolog.md

 3. `INSERT` operations on user-defined temporary tables
 4. `UPDATE` and `DELETE` operations on user-defined temporary tables

 Undo logs are assigned as needed.
 For example, a transaction that performs `INSERT`, `UPDATE`, and `DELETE` operations on regular and temporary tables requires a full assignment of four undo logs.
+A transaction that performs only INSERT operations on regular tables requires a single undo log.

+A transaction that performs operations on regular tables is assigned undo logs from an assigned undo tablespace rollback segment.
+A transaction that performs operations on temporary tables is assigned undo logs from an assigned global temporary tablespace rollback segment.
+An undo log assigned to a transaction remains attached to the transaction for its duration.

+> [!NOTE]
+>
+> It is possible to encounter a concurrent transaction limit error before reaching the number of concurrent read-write transactions that InnoDB is capable of supporting.
+> This occurs when a rollback segment assigned to a transaction runs out of undo slots.
+In such cases, try rerunning the transaction.
+>
+> When transactions perform operations on temporary tables, the number of concurrent read-write transactions that InnoDB is capable of supporting is constrained by the number of rollback segments allocated to the global temporary tablespace, which is 128 by default.